noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 1µm = 1000 data base units and therefore the area is (0 0) (660.6µm 671.4µm)

-Now, to open this ".def" file in magic , use the following command:
+Now, to open this ".def" file in magic, use the following command:
 ```
 magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def
 ```